 The program consists of two courses, CLAS 691H and CLAS 692H, taken sequentially in the fall and spring semesters.
 CLAS 691H involves a directed reading in Greek, Latin, or archaeology in a general area of the student’s interest and is conducted under the supervision of a faculty member chosen by the student to serve as the honors advisor.
 Requirements of the course include the preparation of a thesis prospectus with accompanying bibliography and a preliminary oral examination by the student’s thesis committee.
 A grade for CLAS 691H is assigned on the basis of the total semester’s work.
 CLAS 692H entails the writing of the thesis under the direction of the honors advisor and a final oral defense before the candidate’s committee.
 This body, in turn, reports its judgment to the department.
 If a degree with honors is to be awarded, a recommendation for either honors or, for particular merit, highest honors is made.

 The Department of Classics supports a number of activities, including informal reading groups; the local chapter of Eta Sigma Phi, the national undergraduate classics honorary society; and annual oral performances and prize competitions in reciting and translating Greek and Latin texts.
 Several of the prize competitions involve substantial cash awards.
 Opportunities for undergraduate research include especially the senior honors thesis and participation in archaeological fieldwork as research assistants.
-The department encourages majors and minors to take part in summer archaeological field projects; there are current field projects directed or codirected by department faculty members and associates at Azoria in Crete and at Huqoq and Omrit in Israel.
+The department encourages majors and minors to take part in summer archaeological field projects.
 Other opportunities for study abroad include the programs of the Intercollegiate Center for Classical Studies in Rome and the College Year in Athens, and the exchange with King’s College London.
 A number of departmental fellowships and other funding opportunities can help support participation in archaeological field projects and other research projects.
 Lastly, the Duke–UNC Consortium for Classical and Mediterranean Archaeology provides archaeology students access to coursework, seminars, excavations and other research opportunities, academic advising, and avenues for curricular and extracurricular interaction across both institutions.
 For further information about prizes, fellowships, and opportunities for research and study abroad, see the departmental Web site.